-&lt;sup>3 In the deficiency rates, we could not correct the missing sat print of households with children in the Arab sector; and consequently, we estimate that they approximate rates that are smaller than the real rates deficiency in the general population.
+&lt;sup>3 In the deficiency rates, we could not correct the missing sampling of households with children in the Arab sector; and consequently, we estimate that the presented rates of deficiency for individuals are lower than the real ones.
 Explanation on this subject can be found in the methodology chapter in the Hebrew report on Latet's website.